 If you’re headed to Thailand after Cambodia, you won’t necessarily need to get a visa in advance.
-Thailand offers a 30-day visa-free stay for 48 nationalities if you enter the country by plane (these can be extended once for an additional 30 days).
-However, if you’re traveling overland, unless you’re from one of the G7 countries, which includes the US, UK, and Canada, you’ll only get a 15-day exemption at any of the border crossings.
-So if you’d like to stay longer, you’ll need to get a visa for Thailand in Cambodia.
+Thailand offers a 30-day visa-free stay for 56 nationalities that can be extended once for an additional 30 days for 1,900 baht, which is about $60.
+If you’d like to stay longer, or if you’ve already entered Thailand a few times, you’ll need to get a visa for Thailand in Cambodia.

 It’s important to note that the current Thai government is cracking down on expats who are attempting to live in Thailand using successive tourist visas.
-If you have been living in Thailand on a tourist visa and are traveling there from Cambodia, you should probably secure a visa in advance rather than risk being denied entry at the border.
+If you are attempting to do a visa run or live in Thailand illegally, be prepared to be hassled at the border and potentially turned away.